-And yet, the pandemic showed us that structures we took for granted can in fact change rapidly, when there's political will and collaboration.
+These crises, though, have shown us that structures we took for granted can in fact change rapidly, when there really is political will, vision and collaboration.
 We believe we now have new opportunities to reimagine the contours of the societies we aspire to live in, creating both momentum and appetite for large-scale social and political reform.
 Achieving such reform will require consistent movement-building, collaboration, and attention to the power structures that are responsible for the current crisis.